GLSRC/rescomp/README.md

     python setup.py sdist bdist_wheel

+If you plan to contribute, or just want to change the code yourself, it is very convenient to install the package as an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) (the dot is important)

+    pip install -e .

+An editable install allows you to change the code in the repository and instantly work with the new behaviour without having the reinstall the package!

-To install everything like a normal, unchanging package, use (the dot is important)
+Alternatively, to install everything like a normal, unchanging package, use (the dot is important here too)

     pip install .

-If you plan to contribute, or just want to change the code yourself, it is much more conventient to install the package as an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) (the dot is important here too)

-    pip install -e .

-An editablte install allows you to change the code in the repository and instantly work with the new behaviour without having the reinstall the package!

 ### Uninstalling rescomp